W.01.01.03 Ongoing management of Internal Concealment

 A registered nurse and principal corrections officer must sign the plan, with authorisation of the health centre manager.

-9. The prison director must send the senior adviser to the regional commissioner a copy of the W.01.01.Form.03 Internal Concealment Care Plan, and W.01.01.Form.02 Direction to Segregate (Suspected of Internal Concealment) Medical Oversight by email on the same day if possible, but no later than 3 working days from the time the direction was made.
+9. The general manager custodial must send the senior advisor custodial operations a copy of the [W.01.01.Form.03 Internal Concealment Care Plan], and [W.01.01.Form.02 Direction to Segregate (Suspected of Internal Concealment) Medical Oversight] by email on the same day if possible, but no later than 3 working days from the time the direction was made.

 collaboration

-The senior adviser to the regional commissioner must consult with the regional clinical director if they have concerns or questions about the segregation direction.
+The senior advisor custodial operations must consult with the regional clinical director if they have concerns or questions about the segregation direction.

-If the senior adviser to the regional commissioner does not support the decision to segregate the prisoner they may direct that the segregation be revoked (60(3) CA2004) but only after consulting with, and receiving written advice from the regional clinical director.
+If the senior advisor custodial operations does not support the decision to segregate the prisoner they may direct that the segregation be revoked (60(3) CA2004) but only after consulting with, and receiving written advice from the regional clinical director.

 Watch Point